johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### median
 <pre class="pre-non-highlight-non-pair">
 median  (class=stats #args=1,2) Returns the median of values in an array or map.
-Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
-Please see the percentiles for information on optional flags, and on performance for large inputs.
+Returns empty string AKA void for empty array/map; returns error for non-array/non-map types.
+Please see the percentiles function for information on optional flags, and on performance for large inputs.
 Examples:
 median([3,4,5,6,9,10]) is 6
 median([3,4,5,6,9,10],{"interpolate_linearly":true}) is 5.5